Pradnya1208/Oil-spill-cleaning-resources-transport-optimization-using-Genetic-algorithm/README.md

-# Resources transport optimization using Genetic Algorithm for Oil spillage cleaninf
+# Resources transport optimization using Genetic Algorithm for Oil spillage cleaning